FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Online Stage: Potential Games for Service Scheduling under Human-Machine Coexistence

 For HUs, the utility in \eqref{eq:hu_utility} can be decomposed into a congestion-independent valuation part and a congestion-dependent penalty, as follows: where $S_{\mathbbm{j}}(\mathbbm{i})$ collects all valuation terms that do not depend on the congestion load $y_{\mathbbm{i}}$, while the second term captures how queueing-induced delay degrades the HU's utility.
-Note that the payment $p_{\mathbbm{j},\mathbbm{i}}$ is also independent of $y_{\mathbbm{i}}$, but is written separately because it represents a monetary transfer, which will cancel out at the system level in our subsequent potential analysis.
+Note that the payment $p_{\mathbbm{j},\mathbbm{i}}$ is independent of $y_{\mathbbm{i}}$, but it is written separately because it affects SD-side best responses.
+It cancels out in transfer-free welfare evaluation, but it is retained in the game potential used for PG-BRD convergence analysis.

-MU utilities also admit the same structural form: by linearizing $G^{\mathrm{M}}_{\mathbbm{j},\mathbbm{i}}$ around typical delay levels (see Appx.~D.4), the MU utility can be rewritten as:
+MU utilities also admit the same structural form in the active soft-deadline regime (see Appx.~E.4).
+In this regime, the MU utility can be rewritten as: